ImAbdollahzadeh/True-open-free-Type/README.md

 		counter++;
 	}

-The second line inside the *while* loop, is where the pixel block color_intensity is calculated based on the value of dark_pixels for the block.
+The second line inside the *while* loop, is where the pixel block color_intensity is calculated from the value dark_pixels for the block.
 To see what we can get from all of these functions, have a look at the following image

 <p align="center">